Financial Aid and Financial Aid Programs

 - An academic completion plan endorsed (i.e. signed) by the student’s academic adviser.
 The plan should detail specific benchmarks (i.e. courses to be taken; percentage of courses to be completed; minimum grades to be earned in specific courses; GPA to be achieved; etc.) that the student will meet during the coming semesters/terms, that will allow him or her to meet SAP standards.

 Incomplete appeals will not be granted.
-The Director of Financial Planning will approve or deny appeals in a timely manner.
+The Director of Financial Aid will approve or deny appeals in a timely manner.
 All appeal decisions will be communicated to the student in writing.
-Any student whose appeal is denied by the Director of Financial Planning has the right to appeal to the Admission and Academic Standing Committee of Faculty Assembly.
-A student wishing to appeal the decision of the Director of Financial Planning should communicate his or her decision to the Director of Financial Planning and the Office of the Registrar.
+Any student whose appeal is denied by the Director of Financial Aid has the right to appeal to the Admission and Academic Standing Committee of Faculty Assembly.
+A student wishing to appeal the decision of the director of financial aid should communicate his or her decision to the director of financial aid and the Office of the Registrar.
 The Admission and Academic Standing Committee will respond to any such appeals in a timely fashion, and use the same criteria outlined above in rendering its decision.

 Possible Outcomes of the Appeal Process